roman-milk/roman-milk.github.io/me-and-patti-anne.md

  "He didn't know.
 I never told him about you.
 He thinks I picked out the name because I liked it."

  "Why would you want to name one of your children after me?"
-Report_Story #2